ykachube/aws-list/README.md

 **Hint:** You can see all available resource types with this command:

 ```
-aws-nuke resource-types
+aws-list resource-types
 ```

 ### AWS Cloud Control API Support

 > This feature is not yet released and is probably part of `v2.18`.

-_aws-nuke_ supports removing resources via the AWS Cloud Control API.
-When executing _aws-nuke_ it will automatically remove a manually managed set of resources via Cloud Control.
+_aws-list_ supports removing resources via the AWS Cloud Control API.
+When executing _aws-list_ it will automatically remove a manually managed set of resources via Cloud Control.

 Only a subset of Cloud Control supported resources will be removed